 3) As blood sugar values come down, medication dosage gets reduced (again, under close supervision of your physician)

 We are not doctors on this site, I am not a physician either, so no one here cannot monitor, or really advise you closely, in the manner that you require.
 We want you to know that all the compounds in GlucoScript™ are carefully selected to help support overall pancreatic health and beta cell function.
 We never know for sure who it is right for, as we are all individuals!
-Hopefully, this helps and if you have other questions, we have answered them on this FAQ page.
-And further information can be found at the bottom of my first article on this topic, click here.
+Hopefully, this helps.
+Further information can be found at the bottom of my first article on this topic, click here.

 Question: Why did you include berberine at such a low level?
 I saw that it requires about 1,000 mg to have a blood sugar reducing impact. — Brian